ironman9967/NodeSixense/README.md

 ===========

 **Description:**<br>
 A NodeJS addon/port of the Sixense SDK for "six-degress-of-freedom" controllers, such as the Razer Hydra™.
-Currently, Windows is not supported and a 64-bit machine is required.

 **Prequisites:**<br>
+1. Linux based OS
+2. 64-bit processor
-node-gyp installed globally: 'sudo npm install -g node-gyp'<br>
+3. node-gyp installed globally: 'sudo npm install -g node-gyp'<br>

 **Documentation:**<br>
-Refer to the 'Sixense_SDK_Reference.pdf' and 'Sixense_SDK_Overview.pdf' available from Sixense's website for instructions on how to uilize the available methods.
+Refer to the 'Sixense_SDK_Reference.pdf' and 'Sixense_SDK_Overview.pdf' available from Sixense's website for instructions on how to utilize the available methods.

 **License:**<br>
 The Sixense SDK is licensed under Sixense EULA which can be found here: http://sixense.com/eula